designs-groups/designs-groups.github.io/README.md

 # Conflict of Interests and Attribution

-The database presented here is obtained by the owners and contributors.
-While all designs have been independently constructed, some may have been previously discovered, constructed and published by other mathematicians, and these can be found in the literature or various sources.
+The database presented here is obtained by the owners.
+While all designs have been independently constructed, some may have been previously discovered, constructed and published by other mathematicians.
 We provide a dedicated bibliography file listing all references and sources that we are aware of.
 While we strive for completeness and accuracy, there may be missing or uncredited references.

-If you notice any missing citations or prior sources, we would be grateful if you let us know.
+We would be grateful if one notify us any missing citations or prior sources.
 Contributions that improve the scholarly integrity of this project are warmly welcome.

 # How to cite